Photo Finish: A Perfect Spring Weekend in Lexington, KY

 In the afternoon check out the Hall of Champions where the excitement of the racetrack comes to life through daily presentations of thoroughbred champions being put through their paces.
 Next, take in the spectacular Parade of Breeds, a half hour show highlighting the unique characteristics of different breeds.
 Wind up your day with a visit to the International Museum of the Horse, a 38,000 square foot museum, dedicated to the history of the horse and its unique relationship with humans.
 Admission to Kentucky Horse Park is $16, plus $3 for parking.

 With a Friday afternoon arrival and a departure late Sunday afternoon you can enjoy the best of Lexington in a mere 2-½ days.
 This weekend trip is loaded with everything Lexington has to offer, bourbon, racing, beautiful rolling countryside and a love of the horse unrivalled anywhere in the world.
 Take a weekend trip to Lexington.
-It’s a vacation that will make you feel like you’ve entered the winner’s circle.
+It’s a vacation that will make you feel like you’ve made it to the winner’s circle.

 Visit Lexington, KY…